 When it comes to continuity across species, visual and sound communication are the most common but not necessarily used in the same way.

 The tail is vital in communication for canid species such as dogs and wolves.
-How the tail is held, and the way it moves can signal many different things.
-An erect, stiff tail signals dominance or interest, whereas a loose wagging tail is used during play or grooming interactions.
+How the tail is held and how it moves can signal many different things.
+An erect, stiff tail signals dominance or interest, whereas a loose, wagging tail is used during play or grooming interactions.

 Rabbits and hares will use movements such as a leg thump or darting to alert other group members to potential danger.
 Male rabbits also flash the white underside of their tail to attract the attention of a female.
 Nursing mothers may also use this behavior to signal to their young when they are away from the safety of the burrow.

 Bees will use visual communication to inform colony members of nectar sources.
-Known as the waggle dance, a bee will perform a series of circular or figure-eight movements, as well as body waggles to tell other bees the location of the nectar.
+Known as the waggle dance, a bee will perform a series of circular or figure-eight movements and body waggles to tell other bees the location of the nectar.
 This behavior also involves chemical communication (pheromones) and sound (buzzing and tapping).

 Almost all bird species use some form of dance during courtship.
 This can involve head-bopping, synchronized turning, and wing flapping.
 Males may also bring the female a gift such as a flower or a rock.
-In some bird species, the male will build a nest to impress a prospective mate.
+The male will build a nest to impress a prospective mate in some bird species.
 If she approves, she will enter the nest and may even add to it with mosses, feathers, or animal hair.

 Surprisingly, it is marine creatures that utilize sound most effectively.
 Found off the coast of California, the 8-inch mantis shrimp produce synchronized rumbles to communicate with one another.
 Researchers from Miami university used specialized equipment to record these vocalizations and determined they were used during courtship and to defend territories.

-Sounds carry much further in water than it does in air, so it makes sense that sound would be important for marine animals.
-Dolphins are famous for having a complex vocabulary of sound.
+Sounds carry much further in water than in air, so it makes sense that sound would be necessary for marine animals.
+Dolphins are famous for having a complex vocabulary of sounds.
 They can produce various clicks and whistles, even giving each other names just like humans do.